tidyverse/dplyr/tests/testthat/_snaps/lead-lag.md

       lead(1:5, n = 1:2)
     Condition
       Error in `lead()`:
-      ! `n` must be a round number, not an integer vector.
+      ! `n` must be a whole number, not an integer vector.
     Code
       lead(1:5, -1)
     Condition